Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 Styling Coastal Wall Decor: Actionable Tips to Bring Seaglass to Life

 Let’s turn your inspiration into action!
-Whether you’re starting fresh or looking to enhance your current decor, here’s how to style Seaglass as the centerpiece of your space for a relaxed, coastal vibe.
+Here’s how to style Seaglass as the centerpiece of your space for a relaxed, coastal vibe.

 1. Choose a Placement with Purpose